Keir Starmer vows to strike migrants return deal with EU

 Funding for the Labour measures would be redirected from the government’s plan to send asylum seekers on a one-way trip to Rwanda, currently held up in the courts following a series of legal challenges.

-Mr Barclay told Times Radio: “It’s no surprise that Keir Starmer wants to give up control of our immigration policy to the EU and let them decide what quotas we have to take.

-The health secretary added: “We’re very clear we need to have a strong deterrent.
-That’s why we put in place the Rwanda policy.”

-Sir Keir’s meeting with Europol officials at The Hague on Thursday comes ahead of a trip to Montreal, Canada, for a summit of “progressive” politicians.
+Sir Keir’s meeting with Europol officials on Thursday comes ahead of a trip to Montreal, Canada, for a summit of “progressive” politicians.
 Reports suggest he is also set to be hosted by French president Emmanuel Macron in Paris next week.

 He could also be eyeing a meeting in the White House with US president Joe Biden in the coming months, whose “Bidenomics” and landmark green subsidy push has attracted admiration from the opposition.